 Formal Community operations began in January, 1844.
 Of the many ostensibly Fourierist communes that sprung up in the 1840s, the Skaneateles Community was the only one founded on secularist principles and with a population made up almost mostly of freethinkers.
 By January, 1844, the Community and its grounds were in fine order, but there were only ninety residents, not the 150 originally projected.
 The Community was economically nonviable, a fact that grew more obvious with the passage of time. in April, 1846, a Skaneateles newspaper unfriendly toward the community editorialized that “the bonds of infidelity are not suited to hold men together in social harmony.”

 In May, 1846, Collins called a meeting, declared the Skaneateles Community a failure, resigned as its leader, and promptly vanished.
 That August, a traveler discovered him in Dayton, Ohio, where he was publishing a Whig newspaper.
 In 1850, from an unknown location, he completed the sale of the Mottville farm to a former member of the Community.
 In 1853 he surfaced again in California, where he ran unsuccessfully for governor of that state as an independent.
 He would pop up twice more: in 1865 a Syracuse man spotted Collins while visiting California; he was then a land promoter.
-And in December 1885 he appeared in New York City as a lecturer on geology, a subject on which he was not previously considered an expert.
+And in December 1885 he appeared in New York City as a lecturer on geology, a subject on which he was not previously known to be expert.

 The place and circumstances of Collins’s death are unknown.